-Name Position Date of Birth DBS Check Start Date Qualifications Relevant Experience Training Fern Cowie Responsible individual 15.03.1986 Ofsted Enhanced 28.07.2010 B Tec national diploma in Health and Social care, High educational diploma in social care, Completed NVQ 7 management in care Fern is the Responsible individual for Moonreach Children's services and its sister home.
-She has many years' experiences working within a residential setting and caring for children and young people that display very challenging behaviours some who are emotionally damaged.
-She also has experience of managing a successful family assessment centre, where many transferable skills have benefited in her and her leadership skills in the management of Moonreach.
-Fern has a higher educational diploma in social care and regularly attends various mandatory and specialist training to update her skills and knowledge.
-She also is trained to facilitate Safeguarding in-house as well as currently undertaking the QCF level 7 in leadership and management to further develop her skills and assist her in the management of the homes and development of the staff team.
-Gill Hilton- Amzaleg Area Manager 15.03.63 Ofsted Enhanced 14.06.2022 Gill has a level 5 in leadership and management as well as a diploma in Counselling and welfare studies.
+Name Position Date of Birth DBS Check Start Date Qualifications Relevant Experience Training Fern Cowie Responsible individual 15.03.1986 Ofsted Enhanced 28.07.2010 B Tec national diploma in Health and Social care, High educational diploma in social care, Completed NVQ 7 management in care diploma in social care and regularly attends various mandatory and specialist training to update her skills and Gill Hilton- Amzaleg Regional Manager 15.03.63 Ofsted Enhanced 14.06.2022 Gill has a level 5 in leadership and management as well as a diploma in Counselling and welfare studies.
 Gill has her level 3 in advanced Safeguarding lead, NVQ Level 3 in children and young people and has completed extensive in- house training.
 Gill has previously worked alongside children with special educational needs in a school environment, she has had several years' experience as a foster carer and has vast experience of working as a dually registered manager across Children's homes.
 Gill has sound knowledge of working with children with emotional and behavioural difficulties.
-Gill has spent 3 years at senior management level supervising managers and supporting their development.
-Gill has previously been a responsible Individual for children's residential services.
-Gill has completed a Level 3 Safeguarding for Designated Practitioners, Safer Recruitment and Designated Safeguarding Officer training.
-She has also completed Supervision and Appraisal, and Disciplinary Training as well as all mandatory in-house training.
+Gill has several years at a senior position, supervising and supporting managers.
+Gill has previously been a responsible individual for children's services.
+Gill has completed a Level 3 Safeguarding for Designated Practitioners, Safer Recruitment, and Designated Safeguarding Officer training.
+She has also completed Supervision Appraisal, and Disciplinary Training as well as all mandatory in-house training.
 Gill has completed her Medication Competency Assessment Advanced course.